sbanati/e-commerce-backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a node.js challenge where I was tasked with building a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This application enables users to interact with e-commerce information, providing functionalities to view, create, edit, and delete products, categories, and tags associated with them .
 <br><br>